What Is Low Vision?

 - illuminated stand magnifiers or electronic aids for reading

-- strong glasses or loupes for seeing the computer screen, sheet music, or for sewing
+- magnifying reading glasses or loupes for seeing the computer screen, sheet music, or for sewing

 - telescopic glasses or monoculars for seeing television, faces, signs, or other items at a distance

-- glare shields for reducing glare and enhancing contrast
+- glare shields or absorptive sunglasses for reducing glare and enhancing contrast

 - adaptive daily living equipment to make everyday tasks easier, such as clocks with larger numbers, writing guides, or black and white cutting boards.